Should you file for divorce first? People ask us this question all the time.

 Presenting your case first gives you the chance to make a convincing first impression.
 Especially if you have a strong case and compelling evidence on your side.

-Should I File For Divorce First?
+So, Should You File For Divorce First?

-Don’t file for divorce first just to be first or do it out of spite.
-You may want to get things started just so they’ll be over sooner, but that can backfire.
-If you’re not ready, it can cost time, money, and results.
+Don’t file for divorce first just to be first, or do it out of spite.
+You may want to get things started just so they’ll be over sooner, but that often backfires.
+If you’re not ready, it costs time, money, and results.

 Take the steps to build a sound, organized case.
 Gather all of your paperwork and collect important documents.
 Figure out if you need a divorce lawyer or not.
 Being prepared only benefits you.